-Choroid plexus papillomas (CPPs) are rare CNS tumors.
+Choroid plexus papillomas (CPPs) are rare central nervous system tumors.
 They may be seen at any age, but are more common in infants.
 Their site of occurrence varies according to age.
-They usually present with the increasing head circumference or altered mental status in children and adults, with signs of increased intracranial tension.
+They usually present with the increasing head circumference or altered mental status in children; whereas in adults they present with signs of increased intracranial tension.
 Imaging shows intraventricular enhancing masses.
 Surgery is the therapeutic intervention of choice for these lesions.
 They have a good prognosis in spite of their size as they are benign.
 Improvements in surgical techniques and intensive care have improved survival.

-According to 2016 WHO classification, choroid plexus tumors classify as papillomas (grade I), atypical tumors (grade II) and carcinomas (grade III).
-CPPs have less than two mitotic figures per 10 high power fields, atypical ones have two to five per 10 high power fields, and carcinomas have greater than five mitotic figures per 10 high power fields.
+According to the 2016 World Health Organization classification, choroid plexus tumors are classified as papillomas (grade I), atypical tumors (grade II) and carcinomas (grade III).
+Choroid plexus papillomas have less than two mitotic figures per 10 high power fields, atypical ones have two to five per 10 high power fields, and carcinomas have greater than five mitotic figures per 10 high power fields.
 Grossly, the tumors are soft, globular, friable pink masses with irregular projections and high vascularity.

 Microscopy shows papillary fronds lined by bland columnar epithelium.
 Mitotic activity, nuclear pleomorphism, and necrosis are typically absent.

 On immunohistochemistry, tumors are positive for cytokeratin, vimentin, podoplanin, and S-100.
-Glial fibrillary acidic protein (GFAP) may be positive in up to 20 % of cases of CPP.
+Glial fibrillary acidic protein (GFAP) may be positive in up to 20% of cases of choroid plexus papilloma.
 Studies have shown that older patients (above 20 years) express more GFAP and transthyretin than younger patients and fourth ventricle tumors express more S100 than lateral ventricle tumors.

-Genetic analyses have reported germline mutations in the TP53 gene in some patients with CPP.
+Genetic analyses have reported germline mutations in the TP53 gene in some patients with choroid plexus papilloma.
 Rarely these tumors show positive nuclear staining for p53 protein.
-Syndromic associations of CPP include Aicardi syndrome, hypomelanosis of Ito, and 9p duplication.
+Syndromic associations of choroid plexus papilloma include Aicardi syndrome, hypomelanosis of Ito, and 9p duplication.

 Patients typically present with a history of gradual deterioration.
 Signs of raised intracranial tension, like vomiting, headache, lateral gaze palsies, homonymous visual field defects, reduced mentation, and so on are usually evident.
 Sometimes the patient may develop subarachnoid hemorrhage due to bleeding from the tumor.
 Infants present with increasing head circumference or poor feeding or both, along with upgaze palsy, reduced activity, and altered consciousness.

-The clinical symptoms are predominantly due to hydrocephalus, as a result of direct mechanical obstruction to flow of CSF due to an arachnoid granulation blockage from hemorrhage or CSF overproduction.
+The clinical symptoms are predominantly due to hydrocephalus, as a result of direct mechanical obstruction to flow of cerebrospinal fluid (CSF) due to an arachnoid granulation blockage from hemorrhage or CSF overproduction.
 Though benign, studies exist showing rapid growth in tumor size.

 If fontanelles are not fused, neurosonogram (NSG) through the anterior fontanelle will demonstrate an echogenic lesion within the ventricles.
 This lesion continues to demonstrate bidirectional flow throughout diastole, indicating blood flow through vessels arranged chaotically.

 Magnetic resonance imaging (MRI) reveals the well–defined, frond-like intraventricular lobulated masses, which are hypointense on T1WI and hyperintense on T2WI.
 Flow voids are seen, indicating active blood flow.
 The lesions are brilliantly enhancing, owing to rich vascularity.
-There are recent studies with the use of arterial spin labeling that can help distinguish CPP from choroid plexus carcinoma.
+There are recent studies with the use of arterial spin labeling that can help distinguish choroid plexus papilloma from choroid plexus carcinoma.

 In incidentally detected tumors, there is controversy regarding the timing of surgery.
 Prompt surgical removal may be one option, or surgery may be withheld until follow up imaging shows radiographic changes or hydrocephalus, or surgery may be an option once the patient becomes symptomatic.
 Once hydrocephalus develops it is easier to resect the tumor, as the length of the corridor to the ventricles reduces and space around the tumor increases.
-The disadvantage of such a policy is that patient may develop focal deficits from mass effect, SAH or seizures.
-Also, as tumors grow patients tend to develop cognitive defects and regression.
+The disadvantage of such a policy is that patient may develop focal deficits from mass effect, subarachnoid hemorrhage or seizures.
+Also, as tumors grow patients tend to develop cognitive defects.

 In symptomatic patients, gross total resection (GTR) is the treatment of choice as these tumors are benign.
 Recent advances in imaging, surgical approaches, and quality of intensive care have improved surgical outcomes with chances of a cure reaching almost 100%.
 In the pediatric population, there is significant (12%) perioperative mortality, mainly from catastrophic blood loss.
 Preoperative embolization can minimize this risk, along with optimization of ability to resect the tumor completely.
 Radiosurgery may be a possible treatment option, but further studies are required to determine its efficacy.
 There have also been attempts at percutaneous stereotactic intratumoral embolization with a sclerosing agent, to reduce blood flow and improve tumor resectability.

 Adjuvant chemotherapy, though limited in use, can prevent recurrence and prolong survival.
-A growing residual CPP may be treated by irradiation, followed by subtotal resection, providing an even higher chance of success.
-Adjuvant therapy is also indicated for malignant tumors and those that have shown leptomeningeal spread.
-Recent studies show an increasing role of bevacizumab in disseminated CPP.
+A growing residual choroid plexus papilloma may be treated by irradiation, followed by subtotal resection, providing an even higher chance of success.
+Adjuvant therapy is also necessary for malignant tumors and those that have shown leptomeningeal spread.
+Recent studies show an increasing role of bevacizumab in disseminated choroid plexus papilloma.